Kirkwood Formation: Geology

 The Kirkwood is the second formation of the Uitenhage Group, positioned between the overlying Sundays River Formation and the underlying Enon Formation.
 Only three geological members have been described within it: the Swartkops Member which contains estuarine sandstone deposits and lacks fossils.
 The Colchester Member is the most fossil-rich containing terrestrial and lacustrine fossils and is composed of dark grey shale, siltstones and sandstones.
 The third, the Bethelsdorp Member, resembles the Colchester in containing dark-grey shales and sandstone, and contains marine microfossils.
 The upper section of the member is overlain by mudstone and siltstone.

 Paleontology

-The Kirkwood Formation is the most fossil-rich formation of Late Jurassic - Early Cretaceous age known in South Africa.
-It has yielded disarticulated remains of theropod and ornithopod dinosaurs, and several sauropod species in which the Kirkwood is particularly rich, and includes indeterminate members of Diplodocidae, Dicraeosauridae and Brachiosauridae, as well as Algoasaurus, a eusauropod of uncertain affinities.
-A partial skull and teeth of a stegosaur, Paranthodon, has also been discovered.
-In addition to Paranthodon, an ankylosaur vertebra has also been described.

-Fossils belonging to a dryosaurid ornithopod were unearthed in three expeditions between 1995 and 1999.
-In 2022, these remains were described as a new genus and species, Iyuku raathi.
-Iyuku is primarily known from remains belonging to hatchling and juvenile individuals.
-Indeterminate members of Rhynchocephalia and Squamata have also been discovered.
-Mesozoic-aged amber has also been recovered from the Kirkwood.
-The most well-known find from the Kirkwood is Nqwebasaurus, a basal ornithomimosaur.

 Fragmentary remains of various reptile, frog, insect, and mammal fossils have also been found, including fish scales and freshwater bivalves.
 In addition several plant species such as bryophytes, ferns, conifers, cycads, and bennettitaleans have been discovered, including silicified fossil tree trunks in the sandstone sections which show evidence of being burned.
+Amber from possible Araucariaceae tree have been reported.